-- Section 126 (4)(a): [Audit Committee] to review the Financial Statements to ensure that they present fairly the state of affairs of the Council. - Under Section 127, Council must prepare for each financial year financial statements and notes in accordance with standards prescribed by the regulations as soon as is reasonably practicable after the end of the relevant financial year
+Section 126 (4)(a) of the Local Government Act 1999 requires the Audit Committee to review the Financial Statements to ensure that they present fairly the state of affairs of the Council.

+Section 127 of the Local Government Act 1999 states that a council must prepare for each financial year financial statements and notes in accordance with standards prescribed by the regulations and that a copy of the audited statements be submitted by the council to the persons or bodies prescribed by the regulations on or before the day prescribed by the regulations.